awygit/awygit/README.md

     },

     currentFocus: "WebDevelopment", "MobileDevelopment", "UX/UI"
-    currentLearning: "<a href="https://howedu.com.br/cohort/ux-design/"> UX/UI - How Education"</a>,
+    currentLearning: <a href="https://howedu.com.br/cohort/ux-design/"> "UX/UI - How Education"</a>,
    [100% completed:] "System Analysis and Development at Federal Institute of Sergipe"

 };